taubman33/JSDR/curriculum/lesson-plans/01-command-line-JS/README.md

   - worries.html
   - index.html

-3. Open Sublime Text, click File > Open and navigate to your newly created ~/Sites/goals folder.
+3. Open VS Code, click File > Open and navigate to your newly created ~/Sites/goals folder.
 In the respective files (goals.html and worries.html), write your top three goals and top three worries for this course.

 4. Paste the following contents into index.html: